sissaschool/xmlschema/README.rst

 xmlschema
 *********

-This package is an implementation of `XML Schema <http://www.w3.org/2001/XMLSchema>`_ for Python (supports versions 2.7 and Python 3.3+).
+This is an implementation of `XML Schema <http://www.w3.org/2001/XMLSchema>`_ for Python (supports versions 2.7 and Python 3.3+).

-This is a library that arises from the needs of a solid Python layer for processing XML Schema based files for
+This library arises from the needs of a solid Python layer for processing XML Schema based files for
 `MaX (Materials design at the Exascale) <http://www.max-centre.eu>`_  European project.
 A significant problem is the encoding and the decoding of the XML data files